diskerror/Typed/README.md

 ###toJson
 Returns JSON string representing the simple form (toArray) of this object.
 Optionally retruns a pretty-print string.
 ###getSqlInsert
-Returns a string formatted for an SQL insert or update.
+Returns a string formatted for an SQL INSERT or UPDATE statement.
 Accepts an array where the values are the names of members to include.
 An empty array means to use all members.
 ###getSqlValues
 Returns a string formatted for an SQL "ON DUPLICATE KEY UPDATE" statement.